ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 attend
 #### [I] Not needed attendance
 Need the ability to denote that a member showed up, but was not needed.
+#### [I] ?Repeating events
+Repeating events would be super cool - but also very hard to implement
+#### [I] ?Sign up reminders
+It would be cool if the event sent a reminder at midnight the day of a tour to remind everyone who is signed up, that they are signed up.
+Could get annoying - would need a way to disable or mark they would prefer not to receive such an email.

 ### Users
 #### [I] Create users